Core Competency Exams

 This exam is offered two times each semester (September and October for fall and February and March for spring).
 New testing dates are posted on the department website at the beginning of each semester.

-> Part one consists of a one-hour writing exercise resulting in one of the following three options:
+Part one consists of a one-hour writing exercise resulting in one of the following four options:

-> Mathematics Core Competency
+Mathematics Core Competency

 Students may satisfy core competency in mathematics in several ways including: